Guides

 1. Check the checkbox Select Destination Lists and Applications for Exclusion to select destinations and applications to exclude from this rule.

-• To exclude applications, under Destinations expand Applications and check the boxes for the applications you want to exclude from the rule.
+• To exclude applications, under Destinations expand Application Categories.
+(See Application Categories) for a list of available categories.)
+Expand categories and check the boxes for the applications you want to exclude from the rule.
+You can search for an application by entering at least three consecutive letters from the application name in the search box.

 • To exclude destination lists, under Destinations expand Destination Lists and check the boxes for the destination lists you want to exclude from the rule.